The Delta Variant Is As Contagious As Chicken Pox. Here's What That Means

-In an internal Centers for Disease Control and Prevention (CDC) report released on Friday in the United States, experts state that the COVID-19 Delta variant is more transmissible than the common cold, seasonal flu, and smallpox, and just as contagious as chickenpox.
+In an internal U.S. report released on Friday by Centers for Disease Control and Prevention (CDC), experts state that the COVID-19 Delta variant is more transmissible than the common cold, seasonal flu, and smallpox, and just as contagious as chickenpox.
 The New York Times was among several news outlets to obtain a copy of the internal document and reported that while CDC experts have publicly claimed that transmission of the Delta variant is rare among those who are vaccinated, internally "scientists have suggested it may be more common than once thought."

 According to the documents' findings, the CDC says that the Delta variant, specifically, is more transmittable than any other known versions of the virus, and as contagious as chickenpox, citing numerous "breakthrough" infection cases.
 "I think people need to understand that we're not crying wolf here.
 This is serious," CDC Director Dr. Rochelle Walensky told CNN.
 "It's one of the most transmissible viruses we know about.
 Measles, chickenpox, this — they're all up there."